 World War Two, 1939-1945

 Mair Eluned Evans, Sister, 234957, Queen Alexandra’s Imperial Military Nursing Service.
-Mair was the Daughter of Mr. and Mrs. B. Evans, of Nantycaws.
-She served as a Sister with Queen Alexandra’s Imperial Military Nursing Service.
+Mair was born in 1915, the daughter of Benjamin Evans and Mary Morfydd Evans (nee Thomas), of Pantyryn, Llangunnor.
+She worked as a Nurse at Carmarthen Hospital prior to the war, then volunteered to serve as a Nurse with Queen Alexandra’s Imperial Military Nursing Service.
 On 23 November 1942 Mair sailed from Liverpool aboard the S.S.
 Ceramic, a requisitioned former White Star Liner, which was bound for Australia.
 On the night of 6 December 1942 she was west of the Azores when she was hit by three torpedoes which had been fired from the German submarine U-515.
 Lifeboats were launched, but U-515 torpedoed her again, sinking Ceramic.
 The sea conditions were stormy, and the lifeboats capsized.
 Only one man survived the sinking, as he was taken by the Germans for interrogation.
 Mair was 27 years old when she died on 7 December 1942, and she is commemorated on the Brookwood Memorial, Surrey.

 David William Phillip Jenkins, Private, 3970038, Welch Regiment.
-David was the husband of Minnie Jenkins, of 20, Davies Town, Pensarn.
-He initially served with the Welch Regiment, but volunteered to serve with the Army Commandos.
-David was posted to the Commando Training Centre at Achnacarry, Scotland, where he joined No. 12 Commando.
-David was killed during exercises at Achnacarry on 8 August 1941, aged 26, and was buried at Llangunnor (St. Cynwr) Churchyard.
+David was born in Newport, Monmouthshire on 17 September 1913.
+He came to Carmarthen as a young man to work at the Milk Factory in Johnstown.
+David married Minnie Griffiths in Llangunnor in 1937 and the couple set up home together at 20, Davies Town, Pensarn.
+David initially served with the Welch Regiment, but volunteered to serve with the Army Commandos and was posted to the Commando Training Centre at Achnacarry, Scotland, where he joined No. 12 Commando.
+David was killed during exercises at Achnacarry on 8 August 1941.
+The remains of the 26-year-old were brought home and he was buried in St. Cynwyr’s Churchyard, Llangunnor on 12 August.

 David Daniel Lewis, Private, 3955577, South Wales Borderers.
-David was the son of William and Mary Lewis, of 2, Little Bridge Street, Carmarthen.
-He married Alice Eileen Hurley in 1930, and the couple resided at Llangunnor.
-David served with the South Wales Borderers at the start of the war.
-He died on active service on 13 December 1941, aged 31, and is buried at Llangunnor (St. Cynwr) Churchyard.
+Davidwas born in 1910, the son of William Lewis and Mary Lewis (nee Hughes), of 2, Little Bridge Street, Carmarthen.
+He married Alice Eileen Hurley in 1930, and the couple resided at 51, Pentrefelin Street, Carmarthen.
+David enlisted into the army and served with the South Wales Borderers.
+He died on active service on 13 December 1941.
+The 31-year-old was buried in St. Cynwyr’s Churchyard, Llangunnor on 16 December.

 Norman George Miller, Private, 4202053, Leicestershire Regiment.
-Norman was the husband of Elizabeth Ann Miller (nee Lewis), of Brynmeurig, Pensarn.
-He served with the 2/5th Battalion, Leicestershire Regiment.
+Norman was born on 8 November 1914, the son of Frederick Miller and Annie Miller (nee Lewis), of 68, St. Catherine Street, Carmarthen.
+He worked as a cheesemaker at the dairy at Johnstown prior to the war and after marrying Elizabeth Ann Lewis, in 1938, the couple set up home at Brynmeurig, Pensarn.
+Norman enlisted into the army soon after the outbreak of war and was posted to the 2/5th Battalion, Leicestershire Regiment.
 The Battalion was mobilised in 1939 and went to France in 1940 as part of the 46th Division.
-It remained in England after the evacuation from Dunkirk, before taking part in Operation Torch in January 1943, seeing heavy fighting at the Kassarine Pass.
+It remained in England after the evacuation from Dunkirk, before embarking for the Mediterranean to take part in Operation Torch in January 1943, seeing heavy fighting at the Kassarine Pass.
 The Battalion then took part in the landings at Salerno, and crossed the Volturna and Teano Rivers.
-Norman was badly wounded in Italy, and died on 20 November 1943, aged 29.
-He is buried at Bone War Cemetery, Annaba, Italy.
-Elizabeth passed away in 1976, and is buried at Llangunnor (St. Cynwr) Churchyard.
+Norman was badly wounded in Italy on 9 September 1943, and died of his wounds on 20 November 1943.
+The 29-year-old was buried at Bone War Cemetery, Annaba, Italy.
+Elizabeth passed away in 1976, and is buried in St. Cynwyr’s Churchyard, Llangunnor.

 Daniel George Morgan, Cook, Merchant Navy.
-Daniel was born at Llangunnor in the first quarter of 1920.
-He served with the Merchant Navy aboard the S.S.
-Empire Amethyst, a Middlesbrough registered tanker.
+Daniel was born in 1920, the son of John Daniel Morgan and Gwenllian Morgan (nee Thomas), of Penhill, Llangunnor.
+His mother died in 1922 and his father remarried to Hannah Smith, of Llandefeilog in 1925.
+Daniel left home as a young man to enlist into the Merchant Navy and was posted aboard the Middlesborough registered tanker, SS Empire Amethyst.
 On 13 April 1942, Empire Amethyst was on route from New Orleans for Freetown, and was about 40 miles south of Haiti, carrying a cargo of 12,000 tons of clean oil, when she was torpedoed by the German Submarine U-154 and sunk with the loss of all her crew of 47.
-Daniel was 22 years old, and is commemorated among his fellow crewmen on the Tower Hill Memorial, London.
+Daniel was 22 years old when he died that day.
+He has no known grave but the sea, so is commemorated among his fellow crewmen on the Tower Hill Memorial, London.